RobertoBochet/pogoraidbot/README.md

 ## Dockerized version \[recommended]

-If you don't want to manage the this bot as a standalone application you can use the dockerized version.
+If you don't want to manage this bot as a standalone application you can use the dockerized version.

 You can find it in this [repo](https://github.com/RobertoBochet/pogoraidbot-dockerized).